 Vantage points.
 RIPE Atlas and PlaneLab have largely different characteristics concerning AS and country coverage, as well as vantage points footprint.
 We thus expect MI to play a paramount role in determining the results.
 Indeed, lack of VPs in an area where anycast instances lay will likely result in false negative (in case of disks overlap) or false positive (in case of a single large disk covering the area).
-To reduce the intrinsic VP redundancy, we also consider smaller subsets in the case of RIPE Atlas.
+To reduce the intrinsic VP redundancy, we also consider smaller subsets in the case of RIPE Atlas, since as previously noticed, there is an intrinsic redundancy in VP placement (e.g., we count over several hundreds RIPE Atlas hosts in Paris, albeit at most one can be useful for our purposes).

 We thus consider (i) PlanetLab, (ii) a selection of 200 RIPE Atlas VPs that are at least 100 km distant from each, (iii) a random selection of 500 RIPE Atlas VPs, (iv) the combination of PlanetLab and RIPE200, (v) the combination of PlanetLab and the full RIPE dataset.
 Notice that, when combining MIs, our methodology seamlessly combine DNS (from RIPE) and ICMP (from PlanetLab) measurement.
 Given that HTTP measurement (hence, GT information) is not available from RIPE, when combining PlanetLab and RIPE CDN measurements we compare results with the PAI.

 Some remarks are in order.
-Firstly, as expected, the set of VP plays a paramount role: increasing the number of VPs increase the number of valid instances that iGreedy is able to find.
-Secondly, notice that even simple selections that avoid replicas in the same city (RIPE200) are better than random selection (RIPE500).
-Thirdly, combining PlanetLab and RIPE increases the enumerated replicas - which holds even considering the full set of RIPE VPs and despite PlanetLab has about $20 \times$ less VPs than RIPE.
+First, as expected, the set of VP plays a paramount role: increasing the number of VPs increase the number of valid instances that iGreedy is able to find.
+Second, notice that even simple selections that avoid replicas in the same city (RIPE200) are better than random selection (RIPE500).
+Third, combining PlanetLab and RIPE increases the enumerated replicas - which holds even considering the full set of RIPE VPs and despite PlanetLab has about 20× less VPs than RIPE.
 Combination of VPs is done offline: since the APIs of these MIs are totally different, it is not easy to control a single experiment jointly using VPs from both platforms.
-Yet, results suggest that it would be desirable to leverage protocols such as LMAP [51] or mPlane [52] to systematically exploit both platforms in a unified interface.
+Yet, these results suggest that it would be desirable to leverage protocols such as LMAP [55] or mPlane [56] to more systematically exploit both platforms in a unified interface.

 Network protocol.
 RTT latency can be obtained with several protocols other than network-layer ICMP measurements.
 As a matter of fact, a side-product of our DNS and HTTP groundtruth measurement campaigns, we obtain delay measured with application-layer protocols.
 Notice that for DNS CHAOS requests, RTT latency include the server response time, whereas for HTTP HEAD we rely on the TCP three-way handshake duration (as including the server response, would overestimate the distance by about a factor of two).
 Of course, GT campaign only offer a single latency sample, which is however not expected to have a major impact as just outlined.
 By running iGreedy over latency samples gathered by these different protocols, we do not observe any quantifiable difference in the results (for completeness, this absence of variability is illustrated in Fig.7(a) in the PlanetLab DNS vs ICMP case, but we experimentally confirm it to hold over all PlanetLab targets and protocols combination).
-While robustness stem from the fact that iGreedy does not geolocalize based on latency measurement, this reinforces the soundness of ICMP's choice to jointly achieve protocol-independence and correctness.
+While robustness stem from the fact that iGreedy do not geolocalize based on latency measurement, this reinforces the soundness of ICMP choice to jointly achieve protocol-independence and correctness at the same time.